 - Slowly open your eyes.
 You may be dizzy from sitting or laying down.
 Take your time upon standing to account for changes in blood pressure.

-I leave you with the chorus from my favorite mindfulness worship song, As Good As it Gets by Matt Maher:
+If not, I encourage you to find a quiet space and listen to the chorus from my favorite mindfulness worship song, As Good As it Gets by Matt Maher:

 You take my eyes off of the future.

 You lead my heart out of the past.